New Zealand soil data

 - Data on NZ soils have been collected for more than 100 years, with standards for description, classification and analysis changing over time.

-- There are different types of soil data, and they are being served through a large number of platforms.
-All of our soils-related platforms are listed in the ‘Tools’ section.
+- There are different types of soil data, and they are made available through a number of systems.
+All of our soils-related systems are listed in the ‘Tools’ section.

-- A wide variety of actors – universities, crown research institutes (CRIs), regional councils, and consultants – generate soil data, without a unified catalogue or register being available a this time.
+- A wide variety of actors – universities, crown research institutes (CRIs), regional councils, and consultants – generate soil data.
+There is not a unified catalogue or register of who holds what soil data available at this time.

-- The bulk of soil information is collected from private land and is subject to the Privacy Act 2020, which limits the amount of soil data available to the public.
+- The bulk of New Zealand soil information is collected from private land and is subject to the Privacy Act 2020.
+This limits the amount of soil data that can be made available to the public.

 Making sense of soil data